 Instructions for Cement Board Installation

-WonderBoard comes in three-by-six sheets.
+WonderBoard comes in 3 x 6-foot sheets.
 It's best to install as many full sheets as possible before you start cutting sheets to fill gaps.
-When installing on a plywood subfloor, stagger the seams and do not align the edges of the sheets with the plywood joints.
+When installing on a plywood subfloor, stagger the seams, and do not align the edges of the sheets with the plywood joints.
 When installing on the wall, the edges of the sheets must overlap the studs.

-- Mark the position of each sheet on the floor and lay a mortar bed.
+- Mark the position of each sheet on the floor..
+Apply a layer of thinset mortar to the subfloor, using a 1/4 x 1/4-inch square-notch trowel.
+Lay the WonderBoard sheets onto the motar.
 Be sure to leave a 1/4-inch gap at the walls and a 1/8-inch gap between sheets.
 When installing on walls, you may have to cut the sheets to ensure the joints occur in the middle of a stud face.

-- Fasten the sheets to the wall studs or floor joists with 1 1/4-inch stainless steel or enamel-coated screws.
-You'll find these screws at hardware stores in packages that state they are intended for fiber cement board.
+- Fasten the sheets to the wall studs or subfloor with 1 1/4-inch stainless steel or enamel-coated screws.
+You'll find these screws at hardware stores in packages that state they are intended for cement board.
 In a pinch, you can also use 1 1/4-inch galvanized roofing nails.

-3. Tape and finish the seams with mortar and fiberglass tape after you've installed all the sheets.
+- Tape and finish the seams with mortar and fiberglass tape after you've installed all the sheets.
 The process is similar to finishing drywall seams.
-Spread the mortar with a drywall knife, lay the tape and topcoat with a single layer.
-The seams don't have to be perfectly flat, but they shouldn't bulge.
+Spread the mortar with a drywall knife, lay the tape into the mortar, then smooth the tape with the knife so it is embedded into the mortar and is flat on top.

 Keep These Things in Mind